terraform-kops/terraform-provider-kops/docs/data-sources/cluster.md

 - `node_authorization` - (Computed) - [node_authorization_spec](#node_authorization_spec) - NodeAuthorization defined the custom node authorization configuration.
 - `cloud_labels` - (Computed) - Map(String) - CloudLabels defines additional tags or labels on cloud provider resources.
 - `hooks` - (Computed) - List([hook_spec](#hook_spec)) - Hooks for custom actions e.g. on first installation.
-- `assets` - (Computed) - [assets](#assets) - Assets is alternative locations for files and containers; the API under construction, will remove this comment once this API is fully functional.
+- `assets` - (Computed) - [assets_spec](#assets_spec) - Assets is alternative locations for files and containers; the API under construction, will remove this comment once this API is fully functional.
 - `iam` - (Computed) - [iam_spec](#iam_spec) - IAM field adds control over the IAM security policies applied to resources.
 - `encryption_config` - (Computed) - Bool - EncryptionConfig controls if encryption is enabled.
 - `use_host_certificates` - (Computed) - Bool - UseHostCertificates will mount /etc/ssl/certs to inside needed containers.<br />This is needed if some APIs do have self-signed certs.